sourcegraph/deploy-sourcegraph/overlays/non-privileged/README.md

+> IMPORTANT: You can now use this overlay directory to create the cluster.

 This kustomization is for creating fresh Sourcegraph installations that want to run containers as non-root users in clusters with security restrictions.
 It avoids creating Roles and does all the rolebinding in a namespace.
 It configures Prometheus to work in the namespace and not require ClusterRole wide privileges when doing service discovery for scraping targets.
 It also disables cAdvisor.

-> Note: To create a fresh installation use [`non-privileged-create-cluster`](../non-privileged-create-cluster/) first and then use this overlay.
+> Note: You will no longer need to create a fresh installation using the [`non-privileged-create-cluster`](../non-privileged-create-cluster/) overlay first before using this overlay.

 To use it, execute the following command from the root directory of this repository: